DexterLab5/HTML-and-CSS-junking/README.md

 Why?
 Because everyone is doing drugs and no one is learning and bulding, everyone is destroying!
 We have Heroin, but we do not have Programming!

 Let's sue React, HTML, CSS.
 Since you do not have a Platform why are you lying to the People?
+They do not have IDE support for CSS, does not give propper errors for CSS.
+There is no connection between HTML and CSS.